atreyeem99/ORCA-keywords/README.md

 - `AutoAuxTightB true` Only use B[l] for shells with high l and B[0] for the rest
 - `ALPB(water)` use implicit solvation, solvent water,
 - `XTBINPUTSTRING "argument 1" ` string passed on to XTB call
+- `MAXCORE 1024 ` memory in MB reserved for XTB calculation,